EvgSpd/EvgSpd/README.md

 Telegram Desktop exports contact list in JSON format.
 This is a converter to prepare this JSON file to VCF format for import on mobile devices (Android, Phone) and email client.

+Features:
+merge duplicates by number
+records different subscriber numbers in one card

+Dependencies:
 Python 3.5+ required

 USAGE:
 easy way: